GrahamDeprecated/Laravel-Core/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

+Once Laravel Core is installed, you need to register the service provider.
+Open up `app/config/app.php` and add the following to the `providers` key.

+`'GrahamCampbell\Core\CoreServiceProvider'`

-Once Laravel Core is installed, you can extend or implement the classes in this package to speed up writing Laravel packages further.
+You can now extend or implement the classes and filters in this package to speed up writing Laravel packages further.
 There are no service providers to register.

 ## Usage